Rail transport in Tasmania: Routes

-The Launceston - Deloraine was converted to solely narrow gauge on 18 August 1888, creating a single narrow gauge network.
+The Launceston to Deloraine line was converted to solely narrow gauge on 18 August 1888, creating a single narrow gauge network.
 On 1 October 1890 the Tasmanian Government bought the Tasmanian Main Line Company, creating the Tasmanian Government Railways.
-On 15 April 1901 the Devonport line was extended to Burnie, connecting with the Emu Bay Railway's line to Zeehan, which was completed on 21 December 1900.
+On 15 April 1901 the Devonport line was extended to Burnie, connecting with the Emu Bay Railway's Melba line to Zeehan, which was completed on 21 December 1900.
 The government railway was extended to Wynyard on 1 February 1913.
 The line was extended to Wiltshire Junction on 12 July 1922, connecting with the already existing line between Stanley and Smithton.

-Trains no longer operate out of Hobart and under current plans the mainline will be severed from Hobart by 2024 with building of new road only bridge across Derwent replacing existing dual road-rail bridge.
+Passenger services ceased in July 1978 with the withdrawal of the Tasman Limited.